Azure-Samples/doc-intelligence-in-a-box/docs/run-the-solution.md

 ## Step 2: Verify the Form Processing Logic App

-1. From Azure portal, open the Form Processing Logic App interface and click 'Run Trigger'.
+1. From Azure portal, open the Form Processing Logic App interface and click 'Run'.
 1. Examine azure storage container `files-2-split`.
 If successful, you should see results similar to the screen below:

    ![Form-Proc-Results](../media/Test-ADLS-Split-Files-Output.png)